9 Secrets to Get Rid of Herniated and Bulging Disc No One Tells You

 Allow your body the time it needs to heal from this injury or risk more of the same.

 How many times did you hear your mother say, “Sit up straight!” or “Don’t slouch, you’ll ruin your back!”?
-We are betting she said this hundreds of times and you know what?
+We are betting she said this a hundred times and you know what?
 Mom really does know best.
 She was absolutely right.

 Believe it or not, bad posture, whether just sitting or standing or lifting, places a huge load on your lumbar spine, which will aggravate a herniated disc.